-Since the foundation of the Comenius University Faculty of Medicine (CUFM) in 1919, close ties have been established between its research institutes and those in other countries.
-Most of the leading scientists and teachers have working experience as research or clinical fellows at leading health care centers and universities and have participated at international scientific events.
+Since the foundation of the Comenius University Bratislava, Faculty of Medicine (CUFM) in 1919, close ties have been established between its research institutes and those in other countries.
+Most of the leading scientists and teachers gained work experience as research or clinical fellows at leading health care centers and universities and have participated at international scientific events.

 Slovakia joined The European Union in May 2004.
 Since then various initiatives have been implemented regarding the reinforcement of student and teacher mobility.
 The Lisbon strategy emphasized the importance of human resources and mobility as the basis of a knowledge-based Europe.
 That means to mobilize PhD students, post-docs, professors and teachers to fulfill Europe’s ambitions in the scientific area.